 Another way of understanding olive oil in the context of food is to dip a piece of bread into the first olive oil you want to taste and then into a particular Mediterranean spice.
 This can be repeated with other olive oils and different spices.
 In the eastern Mediterranean, a number of different spice preparations are used as seasoning agents, two of which are dukkah and za’atar.
 Dukkah is made from cumin, coriander, nuts (almonds or hazelnuts), and sesame.
 Za’atar is made from wild thyme, sesame, and sumac (a souring agent used in that part of the world).
 If you were having an olive oil tasting party, or if you were inviting people to your home to enjoy Mediterranean food, these spices would be a great addition.

-Toasted Bread with Marmalade, Olive Oil, and Salt
+Make a Toasted Bread with Marmalade, a Subtle Olive Oil, and Salt

 One of the best ways to really appreciate the flavor profile of olive oil is pairing it with some toast and marmalade.